 Building and maintaining good credit is an action you must take daily.
 If doing so hasn’t been part of your practice, you should first familiarize yourself with what makes up your score.
 On-time payment history, credit utilization ratio, credit length, credit mix, and new credit all contribute to your number.
 Request your free annual credit report and analyze which of your past habits might account for your current low score—working on the factors that impact your score the most, like on-time payment history (35%) and credit utilization (30%).

-Once you’ve implemented your plan, keep tabs on your score, checking in regularly to track your progress.
+Once you’ve implemented your plan, monitor your score regularly to track your progress.
 Thanks to pandemic relief measures, you can request your credit report weekly free of charge through April 2022.
-Use this report to get a baseline of the credit habits submitted to the bureaus.
+Use this report to get a baseline of your credit habits submitted to the bureaus.